jd78/rabbit/README.md

 Rabbit is built on top of streadway/amqp RabbitMQ client (https://github.com/streadway/amqp) and brings the following functionalities:

 - Can produce and consume messages in jSON and Protobuf.
-- Can produce and consume concurrently, specifying the wanted number.
-The producer is concurrent round robin, the consumer is a concurrent multichannel.
+- Can produce and consume concurrently, specifying the number of consumers/producers.
+The producer is concurrent round robin, the consumer is a concurrent multichannels.
 - Partition consumer, can consume messages in sequences while concurrent.
 Assigning a partition id to a message, this will be consumed by the same channel, in order.
 - Dynamic handlers.
 - Message retries.